dpeters18/JavaScheduling/README.md

 follow, with the constraints being that lunch must start at noon, there is no time between when a talk ends and the next talk starts, and networking starts between 4:00 PM and 5:00 PM, inclusive.
 The tracks are then stored in output.text.
-You can run the project by using the main method in SchedulingMain.
+You can run the project by using the main method in SchedulingMain in main/docker/java.

 Information on how to compile the project is included below: